aburd/telescope-tabs/README.md

 ## Description

 A [telescope](https://github.com/nvim-telescope/telescope.nvim) plugin for viewing your tabs and jumping to them.
+This plugin is written in fennel using the wonderful [nfnl](https://github.com/Olical/nfnl) made by Olical.

 ![telescope-tabs](https://github.com/aburd/telescope-tabs/assets/6701630/830e59cf-264c-483f-a71f-6df80161b1d7)

 ## Installation